Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 ---
-title: Camera Keychain reverse engineering (ONGOING)
+title: Camera Keychain reverse engineering
 author: Guille
-tags: reverse_engineering camera embedded
+tags: reverse_engineering camera embedded Binwalk
 ---

 Some days ago, I found a curious gadget long forgotten at home.
 It's a keychain, but holds a camera inside!
 There's a microSD card slot and a microphone too.

 Unfortunately, the case was damaged and looks like some electronic components were lost.
 I've not tried to power it on, anyway.

+I think it can be an interesting project to dump the firmware and try to figure out as much as we can about this little device.

 Looking on the net I found it is known as one of the variants of the 808 Car Keys Micro Camera.
 There's more information on this site about the model I have: [Link](https://www.chucklohr.com/808/C10/index.html)